malan88/malan88.github.io-src/content/intro.md

 not start stuffing your repository with ads, and it will not incorporate money-grabbing features.
 It’s sole purpose is to help you do your job, and be good at it.

+Of course, there are bad FOSS projects, which is why it’s generally better to use a FOSS project that’s big.

 What’s fantastic about the position of Git, not just for its maintainers, but for all of us, is that by having a large, standardized, and open source tool,